 There was a time in my life when I lived in London and knew it was time for a change.
 I closed my business and made plans to go exploring California with a friend.
 But when it came to booking our tickets, we changed our minds and flew to India instead.
 From there we went to Thailand, and then my friend flew home, and I went on to Bali by myself.

-In retrospect, abandoning me in Thailand was the best favour he ever did me.
+In retrospect, abandoning me in Thailand was the best favour my friend ever did me.
 Arriving all alone in Bali allowed me to open to the place in a way I would never have done with an English-speaking companion at my side.
 I fell totally in love with the island, with its 25 volcanic peaks (most of them mercifully dormant but two still active), its 20,000 temples, and its unique spiritual culture, where space clearing is a complete way of life.

 Just about every traditional culture has a form of space clearing, but nowhere have they developed it to such a high level as in Bali.
 I began to learn the languages (three levels of Balinese and Indonesian), and travelled around the island putting vision on purification ceremonies conducted by priests and shamans.
 I’d already spent 12 years in England developing a reasonably effective form of space clearing, but this took me to a completely new level.
 From there it was an easy choice to make Bali my permanent home for 20 years, deepening my space clearing skills with every passing year.